A New Key Establishment Protocol and its Application in Pay-TV Systems: Preliminaries

-A CA system ensures that only authorized decoders can access content; that is, a CA system ensures that only authorized decoders have access to the control words required for decrypting the content.
-As shown in Figure~\ref{fig:1}, the CA system comprises CA components in the head-end system and a CA client in each decoder.
+A CA system ensures that only authorized decoders can access content.
+As shown in Fig.~\ref{fig:1}, the CA system comprises CA components at the head-end and a CA client in each decoder.
 The DVB standard does not specify the CA system itself.
 Consequently, a number of different CA system suppliers exist, each offering their own proprietary CA system.
-However, DVB has defined a head-end system architecture, referred to as the DVB SimulCrypt standard \cite{DVB1,DVB2}.
+However, DVB has defined a head-end system architecture, referred to as the DVB SimulCrypt standard \cite{DVB1} \cite{DVB2}.
 This standard identifies the logical components in the head-end system and it specifies the interfaces between these components.
-In particular, in the SimulCrypt standard the head-end system implements the CSA encryption algorithm and a Random Number Generator (RNG) to generate control words, which are supplied as input to CSA and to the CA components at the head-end (see also Figure~\ref{fig:1}).
-An important property of SimulCrypt is that this architecture enables the use of multiple CA systems in the head-end system, each protecting the same encrypted content (note that only one CA system is depicted in Figure~\ref{fig:1}).
-Observe that such interoperability between two or more CA systems is only possible if all these CA systems use the same version of CSA.
-The interoperation of CA systems at the head-end enables a pay-TV provider to service a decoder that uses a CA client associated with any of these CA systems and avoids the need for broadcasting the same content multiple times.
-For example, interoperating CA systems can be used after the operations of two pay-TV providers using different types of CA systems have been merged.
+In particular, in the SimulCrypt standard the head-end system implements the CSA encryption algorithm and a Random Number Generator (RNG) to generate control words, which are supplied as input to CSA and to the CA components at the head-end (see also Fig.~\ref{fig:1}).
+An important property of SimulCrypt is that this architecture enables the use of multiple CA systems in the head-end system, each protecting the same encrypted content (in Fig.~\ref{fig:1} only one CA system is depicted).
+Such systems are referred to as interoperating CA systems.

-Further, in \cite{CSA3} DVB defines two types of CA messages that can be sent from the CA components to a CA client.
-The first type of CA message is an Entitlement Management Message (EMM); an EMM is typically used to authorize a decoder to access a specific piece of content.
-The second type of CA message is an Entitlement Control Message (ECM); ECMs are used to distribute control words to the CA clients of authorized decoders.
-The DVB standard does not specify the contents of these messages; in other words, the contents of these messages are proprietary to the CA system.
-This paper assumes throughout that a CA system implements measures that can be used to protect the confidentiality and the authenticity of sensitive information contained in a CA message.
+Further, DVB defines two types of CA message that can be sent from the CA components to a CA client \cite{CSA3}.
+The first type is an Entitlement Management Message (EMM); an EMM is typically used to authorize a decoder to access a specific piece of content.
+The second type is an Entitlement Control Message (ECM); ECMs are used to distribute control words to the CA clients of authorized decoders.
+The contents of EMMs and ECMs are proprietary to the CA system.